Engee documentation

 );

-Create a Target object corresponding to a real reflective target with a given EPR.
-The reflections from this target will simulate real reflected signals.
+Create a Target object corresponding to a real reflective target with the specified EPR.
+Reflections from this target will simulate real reflected signals.
 To calculate false alarms, create a second target with zero EPR.
-The reflections from this target are zero, except for noise.
+Reflections from this target are zero, except for noise.

 In [ ]: